fido-device-onboard/pri-fidoiot/README.md

 $ java -jar device.jar
 ```
 Running the device for the first time will result in device keys being generated and stored in the current directory in the device.p12 file.
-Once device keys are generated the device will run the DI protocol and store the DI credentials in a file called credential.bin.
+Once device keys are generated the device will run the DI protocol and store the DI credentials in a file called `credentials.bin`.

-Running device a second time will result in the device performing TO1/TO2 protocols.
+Running device for a second time will result in the device performing TO1/TO2 protocols.

-Deleting the credential.bin file will force the device to re-run DI protocol.
+Deleting the `credentials.bin` file will force the device to re-run DI protocol.

 #### Configuring FDO PRI HTTP Device

-<fdo-pri-src>/component-samples/demo/device/service.yml contains the configuration of the device.
+`<fdo-pri-src>/component-samples/demo/device/service.yml` contains the configuration of the device.

 #### Creating Ownership Vouchers using All-In-One (AIO) demo